brunopk/sc-master/README.md

 ![Swagger online documentation](doc/swagger.png)

-The user and password credentials are set when you [create a new django user](#Creating-Django-superuser).
+The user and password credentials are set when [creating django users](#Creating-Django-users).

 ## Future improvements: